 If you are planning on insulating your garage, there are a few insulation types that can be used for this purpose.
 While there isn’t a “best” solution, there are several that work well depending on your budget and circumstance.

-- Foam Board Insulation.
+Foam Board Insulation.
 This works well for homeowners who do not want to install drywall into the garage.
-It can be covered with other types of insulation like batt insulation, in so long as the covering insulation is compliant with local building codes.
-You will need to make sure that any insulation used in conjunction with foam board has a radiant barrier and is flame tested.
+It can be covered with other types of insulation like batt insulation, so long as the covering insulation is compliant with local building codes.
+You will need to make sure that any insulation used in conjunction with the foam board has a radiant barrier and is flame-tested.

-- Batt Insulation.
+Batt Insulation.
 This type of insulation is a cotton-fiberglass material that should be placed between the studs and covered with a vapor barrier.
-In order for it to work to its full potential, you will need to install a minimum of ½” drywall around the room.
+For it to work to its full potential, you will need to install a minimum of ½” drywall around the room.
 While adding in the drywall adds to the cost, it is worth having it done as the final product is well worth the money and is less expensive than you think.

-- Blown-in Insulation.
+Blown-in Insulation.
 If you already have drywall installed around the garage but have found that it isn’t insulated, then you can use blown-in insulation.
-This does require the use of a contractor, who will open a hole in your drywall, blow-in a cellulose-type insulation and then patch the opening up.
-This type of insulation requires no additional demolition, requires no reinstallation, and can be done in a few hours.
+This does require the use of a contractor, who will open a hole in your drywall, blow in a cellulose-type insulation, and then patch the opening up.
+This type of insulation requires no additional demolition, no reinstallation, and can be done in a few hours.

 Regardless of which type of insulation you choose to use, make sure that your garage is sealed tightly shut.
 Caulk any drywall to the floor, use weather-stripping material between the garage doors and other doors, and examine your electrical outlets for cracks.
 Double down on the windows and check for leaks as well.
 Doing all of this, ensures that the insulation works well and prevents any air seepage.